nasa/cumulus-message-adapter/CONTRACT.md

 ## Error Handling

 Errors raised during execution of `cumulus-sled` functions are written to stderr.
-These errors are integration errors or bugs in the `cumulus-sled` code and should be raised during task execution so the root cause can be fixed.
+These errors are integration errors or bugs in the `cumulus-sled` code and should be re-raised by libraries so the root cause can be fixed.

 Errors raised during task execution code, which is called by the library, may either be the result of a misconfiguration, a bug, or a task execution error.
 Libraries should raise errors in the case the origin is misconfiguration or a bug since this should be fixed in source code.